LaurieLBaker/COA-Intro-Python/README.md

 # Acknowledgements

-The repo structure, and guide to the course management tools (Google colab, Github) used in this course come from: [Jeremy Manning at Dartmouth College's Computer Science for Psych Course](https://github.com/ContextLab/cs-for-psych#readme)
+The repo structure, and guide to the course management tools (Google colab, Github) used in this course come from Jeremy Manning at Dartmouth College's [Computer Science for Psych Course](https://github.com/ContextLab/cs-for-psych#readme)